-- 1.1 Unfair Registration in relation to a Domain Name means it either: - (a) was registered or otherwise acquired in a manner which, at the time when the registration or acquisition took place, took unfair advantage of or was unfairly detrimental to the Claimant's Rights; or - (b) has been, or is likely to be, used in a manner which is Unfair Use, having regard to all relevant factors, which may include some or all the factors set out in this Schedule.
+- 1.1 Unfair Registration in relation to a Domain Name means it either: - (a) was registered or otherwise acquired in a manner which, at the time when the registration or acquisition took place, took unfair advantage of or was unfairly detrimental to the Claimant's Rights; or - (b) has been, or is likely to be, used in a manner which is not Fair Use, having regard to all relevant factors, which may include some or all the factors set out in this Schedule.

-- 1.2 Unfair Use means the use of a Domain Name in a manner that takes unfair advantage of, or is unfairly detrimental to, the Claimant's Rights. - 1.3 In considering whether the use of a Domain Name is Unfair Use the relevant factors may include: - (a) the purpose and character of the use; - (b) the nature of the name and its use: - (c) the amount and substantiality of the use; - (d) the effect of the use on the potential market; - (e) other factors set out in this Schedule; and. - (f) whether the use is Fair Use.

-1.4 Fair Use may include websites operated solely in tribute to or in criticism of an individual or business.
+- 1.2 Fair Use of the Domain Name means that it has not been, and is not likely to be, used by the Domain Name Holder in a manner that took unfair advantage of or was unfairly detrimental to the Claimant's Rights, having regard to all relevant factors, which may include some or all the following: - (a) the purpose and character of the use; - (b) the nature of the name and its use; - (c) the amount and substantiality of the use; - (d) the effect of the use on the potential market; and - (e) other factors set out in this Schedule. - 1.3 Fair Use may include websites operated solely in tribute to or in criticism of an individual or business.